Cross Cultural Leadership Program for Mentors

 During this term students will change groups and work with a cohort of peers on the course assignments.
 The second term has a stronger focus on leadership: Students learn about different leadership styles and tackle moral dilemmas commonly faced by leaders.
 During this part of the course students are also be expected to develop and practice their leadership skills by identifying a challenge in their school and delivering a project on it.

-After both terms are complete mentors and students come together at the capstone, where the CCLP's hard earned lessons are put into practice with hands-on activities.The previous capstone took place at the Jeju Campus of the Korea International School at Jeju Island, South Korea.
-The 2020 capstone is going to be held at McMaster University in Hamilton, a short drive from both Toronto and Niagara Falls.
+After both terms are complete mentors and students come together at the capstone, where the CCLP's hard-earned lessons are put into practice with hands-on activities.The previous capstone took place at the Jeju Campus of the Korea International School at Jeju Island, South Korea.

 Highlights from the 2018 Capstone in Jeju, South Korea